First Measurement of the Decay Dynamics in the Semileptonic Transition of the $D^{+(0)}$ into the Axial-vector Meson $\bar K_1(1270)$

-The conventional quark model predicts two axial-vector nonets as orbital excitation of the $q\bar{q}$ system~\cite{Shi:2023kiy}.
-In the limit of $SU(3)$ flavor symmetry, there is no mixture between these two nonets with distinct $C$-parities.
-However, due to the $SU(3)$-breaking effects, two kaon states $K_{1A}$~($^1P_1$) and $K_{1B}$~($^3P_1$) are expected to mix to the physical mass eigenstates $K_1(1270)$ and $K_1(1400)$ with a mixing angle $\theta_{K_1}$.
-Extensive studies have been performed through various processes, including leptonic decays $\tau\to K_{1}\nu_\tau$~\cite{Suzuki:1993yc}, radiative decays $B\to K_{1}\gamma$~\cite{Hatanaka:2008xj}, hadronic decays $B\to K_{1}\psi$~\cite{Belle:2010wrf,LHCb:2024cwp} and $D\to K_{1}(\pi,K)$~\cite{Cheng:2003bn,Guo:2018orw}, as well as purely theoretical analyses~\cite{Shi:2023kiy}.
-Nevertheless, the predicted mixing angles vary sensibly depending on the different theoretical approaches, with values ranging from 20$^{\circ}$ to 70$^{\circ}$.
+The partial decay rates of semileptonic (SL) $D$ decays are usually decomposed as functions of the quark mixing matrix element $|V_{cs}|$ or $|V_{cd}|$~\cite{Cabibbo:1963yz,Kobayashi:1973fv} and the hadronic form factors (FFs) describing strong interaction effects binding quarks into hadrons.
+Over the past few decades, the hadronic FFs of the SL $D$ decays into $S$-wave states (pseudoscalar or vector mesons) have been precisely and extensively studied in theory~\cite{FlavourLatticeAveragingGroupFLAG:2024oxs} and experiment~\cite{HFLAV:2022esi,Ke:2023qzc}.
+However, there is scant information regarding the SL decay of $D$ into $P$-wave states.
+As a Cabbibo-favored transition into the lowest lying axial-vector meson octet, the $D\to K_1(1270)$ transition is expcted to be the most promising channel with significantly higher statistics.
+There have been some model predictions on its hadronic FFs~\cite{Momeni:2019uag,Khosravi:2008jw,Momeni:2022gqb,Verma:2011yw,Cheng:2003sm}, but no any experimental information yet.

-The semileptonic~(SL) $D^{+(0)}$ transition into the axial-vector meson $\bar K_1(1270)$ offers an ideal platform to study the internal structure of $K_1(1270)$ and determine the mixing angle $\theta_{K_1}$ without being affected by the uncertainty of the nonperturbative quantum chromodynamics~(QCD) effects~\cite{Ke:2023qzc}, compared to the hadronic decays.
-Several theoretical calculations of the hadronic form factors~(FFs) of the $D\to \bar{K}_1(1270/1400)$ transitions have been carried out using different approaches, including light-cone QCD sum rules~(LCSR)~\cite{Momeni:2019uag}, three-point QCD sum rules~(3PSR)~\cite{Khosravi:2008jw}, and covariant light front approach~(LFQM)~\cite{Verma:2011yw,Cheng:2003sm}.
-The predicted FFs $f_{K_1}$ are very sensitive to both the theoretical approaches and the mixing angle $\theta_{K_1}$ with $f_{K_1(1270)}=f_{K_{1A}}\sin\theta_{K_1}+f_{K_{1B}}\cos\theta_{K_1}$.
-Experimental measurements of the FFs are crucial to test these theoretical predictions and constrain the mixing angle $\theta_{K_1}$.
+In theory, the physical mass eigenstates of the strange axial-vector mesons, $K_1(1270)$ and $K_1(1400)$, are mixture of the $^1P_1$ and $^3P_1$ states with a mixing angle $\theta_{K_1}$.
+Some theoretical calculations of the hadronic FFs of $D\to \bar{K}_1(1270)$ have come from light-cone QCD sum rules~(LCSR)~\cite{Momeni:2019uag}, three-point QCD sum rules~(3PSR)~\cite{Khosravi:2008jw}, Ads/QCD~\cite{Momeni:2022gqb}, and covariant light front approach~(LFQM)~\cite{Verma:2011yw,Cheng:2003sm}.
+The predicted FFs are in wide range due to being sensitive to both the theoretical approaches and $\theta_{K_1}$.
+However, the value of $\theta_{K_1}$ is still very controversial in various phenomenological analyses of different processes~\cite{Suzuki:1993yc,Divotgey:2013jba,Hatanaka:2008xj,Shi:2023kiy,Blundell:1995au,Cheng:2011pb,Tayduganov:2011ui,Lipkin:1977uy,Burakovsky:1997dd}.
+Experimental measurements of the hadronic FFs of $D\to K_1(1270)$ are crucial to test different theoretical calculations, and thereby restrict the $\theta_{K_1}$.
+A verified $\theta_{K_1}$ value is key to guide the theoretical calculations of different decays of $\tau$~\cite{Suzuki:1993yc}, $B$~\cite{Hatanaka:2008xj,Cheng:2004yj}, and $D$~\cite{Cheng:2003bn,Guo:2018orw} particles into strange axial-vector mesons.